Jared Olsen

-Jared Olsen (born October 10, 1987) is an American politician and a Republican member of the Wyoming House of Representatives representing District 11 since January 10, 2017.
+Jared Olsen (born October 10, 1987) is an American politician.
+He is a Republican member of the Wyoming Senate.
+He was previously a member of the Wyoming House of Representatives representing District 11 since January 10, 2017.

 Career

 Prior to his election to the state legislature, Olsen was chairman of the Laramie County Republican Party.
 He is also an attorney in Cheyenne.
 After the 2020 election, Olsen was also elected to be the Majority Whip of the house.

 Elections

 2016

 Olsen challenged incumbent Democratic Representative and House Minority Leader Mary Throne for the seat.
 He ran unopposed in the Republican primary and defeated Throne in the general election with 51% of the vote.

 2018

 Olsen ran unopposed in the August 21, 2018 Republican Primary and defeated Calob Taylor, a Democrat, in the November 6, 2018 General Election with 1,275 votes (53.6%).

 2020

 Olsen ran unopposed in the August 18, 2020 Republican Primary and defeated Amy Spieker, a Democrat, in the November 3, 2020 General Election with 1,807 votes (55.0%).